 Tuesday to Friday 8:00-16:00, Saturday 9:00-17:00, Sunday and public holidays 10:00-18:00.

-Museum is closed during winter from 4 December to 28 February.
+The museum is closed on 1 November and during winter from 4 December to 28 February.

 - €4.50 for adults